 Pour the pizza mixture into your prepared pan and bake for 30 minutes uncovered.

-This recipe used a 2 quart casserole dish and it took the 30 minutes + an additional 15 to be done baking.
+This recipe in the IMAGES used a 2 quart casserole dish and it took the 30 minutes + an additional 15 to be done baking.

 Bread Baking Tip: At the 30 minute mark, if your biscuits are browning too much and you need to cook longer, cover the top with foil to prevent further browning.